Fibrations of 3-manifolds and asymptotic translation length in the arc complex: An example

-Our next goal is to draw a picture of the translation surface whose horizontal foliation is $\calF^u$ and whose vertical foliation is $\calF^s$.
+Our next goal is to draw a picture of the half-translation surface whose horizontal foliation is $\calF^u$ and whose vertical foliation is $\calF^s$.
 For this, consider the ideal triangulation of $S$ consisting of four triangles, shown on \Cref{fig:triangulation}.
 The measures of the edges with respect to $\calF^u$ and $\calF^s$ can be obtained from the measured train tracks.
-These measures on the edges provide the widths and heights of the edges in the translation surface.
-Using these coordinates for the edges, we obtain the upper left picture on \Cref{fig:translation-surface} showing the translation surface defined by $\calF^u$ and $\calF^s$.
+These measures on the edges provide the widths and heights of the edges in the half-translation surface.
+Using these coordinates for the edges, we obtain the upper left picture on \Cref{fig:translation-surface} showing the half-translation surface defined by $\calF^u$ and $\calF^s$.

 \TriangleOne[9]{ \x{1.618} \draw[thick,blue] (-\x,\x) -- node[below left] {$#1$} (0,0) -- node[below left] {$#2$} (\x,-\x);

 \draw[thick,violet] (-\x,\x) -- node[above] {$#3$} ++(\x*\x,1) -- node[above] {$#4$} ++(\x*\x,1);